SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 The :ref:`describe_query` command returns a snapshot of the current query plan, similar to ``EXPLAIN ANALYZE`` from other databases.

-The :ref:`describe_query` result, just like the periodically-logged execution plans described above, are an at-the-moment

-view of the compiler's execution plan and runtime statistics for the specified statement.
+The :ref:`describe_query` result, just like the periodically-logged execution plans described above, are an at-the-moment view of the compiler's execution plan and runtime statistics for the specified statement.
-To inspect a currently running statement, execute the ``show_node_info`` utility function in a SQL client like :ref:`sqream sql<sqream_sql_cli_reference>`, the :ref:`SQream Studio Editor<studio_editor>`, or any other :ref:`third party SQL terminal<third_party_tools>`.

 The following is an example of a query inspecting a statement with a statement ID of **7**: